sgoran/reactjs-app/README.md

 ## Development

-Application is bundled already with webpack so it can be run after download with some local server.
+Application is bundled already with webpack so it can be run immediately with some local server.

 If you want to edit project, next should be done